Bioconductor/packagebuilder/documentation/Troubleshooting.md

 **Note** that `pkgbuild`'s crontab has entries that will start the server when the node is rebooted.

+Sometimes if the builder was in the middle of a build, there could be random R processes running that may or may not complete.  similarly to above you could killall R process

+    killall R

 ### Windows Nodes

 On windows the server.py script is managed by